SAP-samples/kyma-runtime-samples/principal-prop-on-premise/README.md

 4. [Install a System Certificate for Mutual Authentication](https://help.sap.com/docs/CP_CONNECTIVITY/cca91383641e40ffbe03bdc78f00f681/3f974eae3cba4dafa274ec59f69daba6.html).
 Use the third option - generating a self-signed certificate.

-### Configuring the On-Premise Backend
+### Configuring the On-Premise System

-You can run the on-premise backend on your laptop or in a test system.
+You can run the on-premise system on your laptop or in a test system.
 For simplicity, use the same system where your SAP Cloud Connector is running.

 1. Download the CA certificate from the Cloud Connector under the `certs` directory as `ca_cert.der`.